BC United

 Until the 1940s, British Columbia politics were dominated by the Liberal Party and rival Conservative Party.
 The Liberals formed government from 1916 to 1928 and again from 1933 to 1941.
 From 1941 to 1952, the two parties governed in a coalition (led by a Liberal leader) to counter the ascendant Co-operative Commonwealth Federation.
-The coalition was defeated in the 1952 election by the new Social Credit Party, and the party went into decline, eventually losing its presence in the legislature in the 1979 election.
+The coalition dissolved in January 1952 and the subsequent Liberal government was defeated in the 1952 election by the new Social Credit Party, and the party went into decline, eventually losing its presence in the legislature in the 1979 election.
 It returned to the legislature in the 1991 election, coming in second and forming the Official Opposition, through the efforts of leader Gordon Wilson.
 Wilson lost a leadership challenge to Gordon Campbell in 1994.
 Under Campbell's leadership, the BC Liberals began to shift rightwards and distance themselves from the federal party.
 In the 2001 election, the Liberals won an overwhelming majority, which they held under Campbell and his successor Christy Clark until shortly after the 2017 election.
-The party remained in Opposition after losing the 2020 election.
+The party remained in Opposition after losing the 2020 election and rebranded as BC United in 2023.
 After a notable decline in polls and floor-crossings to a resurgent Conservative Party, BC United opted to not contest the 2024 election and formally endorsed the Conservatives.

 Eight party leaders have served as premier of British Columbia: Harlan Brewster, John Oliver, John MacLean, Duff Pattullo, John Hart, Boss Johnson, Gordon Campbell, and Christy Clark.
 Since the 2022 leadership election, the party has been led by Kevin Falcon.

 History

+Early partisan years: 1903–1916

+The Liberal Association of British Columbia, a formal provincial branch of the Liberal Party of Canada, held its first leadership convention in Vancouver in February 1902.
+That convention foreshadowed the decades of complex and delicate relations between the provincial party and the national party.
+Controversial Vancouver City MLA "Fighting Joe" Martin, briefly a non-partisan premier who also served as a Liberal MP and MLA in Manitoba, was elected leader on the first ballot against the wish of Clifford Sifton, Laurier's lieutenant for western Canada and an old foe of Martin (from their time as Manitoba MLAs and successive attorneys general, and from Martin's resentment for not having been invited to join Laurier's cabinet) after Sifton's ally Senator William Templeman, the provincial party chairman, lost control of the convention credentialing and was ousted by George Ritchie Maxwell, the MP for Burrard and a Martin ally.
+Far from a unifying figure, Martin would resign in June the following year before having led the party through an election.
+In anticipation of an imminent election call, the party brass opted not to call a leadership convention, leaving the leadership question for the post-election caucus to decide.